Genus Two Quasi-Siegel Modular Forms and Gromov-Witten Theory of Toric Calabi-Yau Threefolds: Introduction

 \subsection{Acknowledgments}

 We would like to thank Bohan Fang for collaboration and discussions at the early stage of this work, and Chiu-Chu Melissa Liu for helpful communications.
+The bulk of this work was done during Y.~R.'s tenure at University of Michigan and he is forever grateful for the support and wonderful environment in the department.
 Y. ~R. would like to thank Albrecht Klemm for many stimulating discussion on the topics over the years.
 He is partially supported by NSF grant DMS 1807079 and NSF FRG grant DMS 1564457.
 J.~Z. would like to thank Kathrin Bringmann and Michael Mertens for discussions on modular forms.
-J.~Z. is supported by a start-up grant from Tsinghua University.
+J.~Z. is partially supported by a start-up grant from Tsinghua University, the young overseas high-level talents introduction plan of China, and national key research and development program of China (NO. 2020YFA0713000).
 Part of J.~Z.'s work was done while he was a postdoc at the Mathematical Institute of University of Cologne and was supported by German Research Foundation Grant CRC/TRR 191.